 By Sharon Burton, Content Strategy Consultant

-In previous articles, I’ve talked about some business/customer experience basics, like what is customer experience and customer churn, and the value of customers and the pyramid of customer experience.
-I’ve covered the Customer Experience pyramid and the Content pyramid, and the cost of customer support centers as they impact the Customer Experience, and the expense of product returns and how it impacts the customer experience.
+In previous articles, I covered some business/customer experience basics, such as customer experience and customer churn, and the value of customers and the pyramid of customer experience.
+I looked at the Customer Experience pyramid and the Content pyramid, the cost of customer support centers as they impact the Customer Experience, and the expense of product returns, and customer touchpoints and how they impact the Customer Experience.

 Sharon Burton is a Content Strategy Consultant.